waynegramlich/Fab/docs/FabToolTemplates.md

 # FabToolTemplates: FabToolTemplates: Templates for defining tool bits.
 This package provides some classes that are used to build tables of tools needed for a shop definition.
-These are lower level classes that really are expected to be used by end-users.
+These are lower level classes that really are not expected to be used by end-users.
 The classes are:
 * FabShape:
   This represents a single Tool Bit shape template that is represented as a standard FreeCAD